abbeydabiri/flowdesk-crypto-orderbook-api/README.md

 curl "http://localhost:3000/price/BTCUSDT"
 ```

-4. To add / check price of a new tradingpair:
+4. To add and check price of a new tradingpair:
 ```
 curl "http://localhost:3000/price/ETHUSDT"
 ```

-### RUN LOCALLY
+## RUN LOCALLY
 To run the project locally execute the following commands

 1. Clone repo to your machine (use SSH) and change to flowdesk-crypto-orderbook-api directory